Preventive Dentistry – Colchester, VT

 Keeping Your Smile Safe from Cavities

 Let us help you enjoy a full, healthy smile for a lifetime to come.
 Our philosophy is centered on your overall wellbeing — and a big part of that is keeping your smile safe from cavities, gum disease, and unbalanced biting forces.
-Preventive dentistry includes routine checkups and cleanings, dental sealants, and fluoride treatments.
+Preventive dentistry includes routine dental checkups, teeth cleanings, dental sealants, and fluoride treatments.
 We welcome patients to visit us for superior preventive dentistry in Colchester, VT.
 Schedule an appointment today!

 Why Choose Elevate Dental